 The message to Catholics of this generation, who are literate and able to read, unlike Christians in earlier centuries is "Read your Bibles."
 We thank our Evangelical friends for so enthusiastically getting into Scripture and helping turn the last century into an age of Bible literacy.

 The Processional March of each Mass is lead by a person holding the Cross and then a person holding the Bible up high in the air.
 What many Evangelicals don't know is that each Catholic Mass has four Bible readings in it, and the Liturgy is pulled right out of Scripture (Mat 26:26-28, Mk 14:22, Lk 22:17).
 This layout of the Mass has continued for over a thousand years.
 If I follow Church advice and go to Mass everyday, I make a beautiful journey through the Bible.
 Perhaps by going to daily Mass we do not learn the chapter and verse numbers but it is still a wonderful exposure to Scripture.
 It is kind of like this.
-When I was a kid I did not know all the street numbers in my neighbourhood like the postman, but I knew where everybody was because I was exposed to them every day.
-I got to know them.
+When we were kids we did not know all the street numbers in our neighbourhood like the postman, but we knew where everybody was because we were exposed to them every day.
+We got to know them.
 By going to Mass we get a fantastic exposure to God's Word.

 Of course we have to study privately and/or in groups also and the Church instructs us to do that.